zediogoviana/zediogoviana.github.io/content/posts/analysing-electricity-consumption-with-livebook.md

   |> DF.summarise(production_mean: mean(production), consumption_mean: mean(consumption))
 ```

-I did other types of transformations on my data frame, but I think showing this one is enough for you to understand the idea.
-Now let's dive into the pretty part, getting some plots.
+I eventually did other types of transformations on my data frame, but I think showing this one is enough for you to understand the idea.
+The process was always very similar.
+Now let's dive into the pretty part, bringing in some plots.

 ## Drawing Plots